 - BMI >40 or >35 with significant co-morbidities.

 - Documented history of medical weight loss attempts (3-6 months, some 1 year).

 - Psychological evaluation and nutrition counseling.

-We also offer self-pay to patients without insurance coverage for bariatric surgery.
+We also offer self-pay to patients for the Sleeve Gastrectomy procedure.

 The Appeals Process